alonitac/DevOpsBootcampUPES/tutorials/networking_OSI_model.md

 User-Agent: Mozilla/5.0
 ```

-Note that we literally want to transfer this text to Google’s servers, as is.
+Note that we literally want to transfer this text to Google's servers, as is.
 In the server side, there is an application (called "webserver", obviously) that knows how to response to this kind of texts.
 Since web browser and web servers are applications that use the network, it resides in the application-layer.

 The application layer is where network applications and their application-layer protocols reside.
 Network applications may be Web browsers, webserver, mails, and every application that send or receive data over the Internet, in any kind and form.